yg211/bert_nli/README.md

 # BERT-based NLI model

-This project includes a natural language inference (NLI) model, developed by fine-tuning BERT-base on SNLI and MultiNLI datasets.
-An easy-to-use interface is provided for using the trained model or fine-tune it on extra data.
+This project includes a natural language inference (NLI) model, developed by fine-tuning BERT-base on the SNLI and MultiNLI datasets.
+The pre-trained model is provided, as well as an easy-to-use interface for using the trained model.
+Code for training and testing the model is also provided.

 Contact person: Yang Gao, yang.gao@rhul.ac.uk